Jalantheeswarar Temple: Legend

-Per Hindu legend, Kamdhenu, the divine cow, worshipped Shiva at this place.
-According to another legend, the region was once inundated with flood waters that reached Shiva's half.
+Per Hindu legend, Kamdhenu, the divine cow, worshipped Shiva here.
+According to another legend, the region was once inundated by floodwaters that reached Shiva's half.
 Parvati is believed to have embraced Shiva in fear, and it is believed that Shivaa (Parvati) is still seen embracing Shiva at this place.
 Shivaa and Shiva are different, as Shivaa is "aa"kaaraanta and Shiva "a"kaaraanta.
-The former denotes the female Goddess Shivaa (Parvati), and the latter refers to male God Shiva.
+The former denotes the female deity Shivaa (Parvati), and the latter refers to male deity Shiva.
 During the first six months of the year, the Linga image of Shiva appears red when crops are fertile during rain, while it turns white during drought.
 It is also believed to be the place where Yama, the god of death, Saptamartrikas, the seven divine mothers, and sages Uthadi and Theerkatha worshipped Shiva.